kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

         Check out how quickly Cursor handles the URL conversion - no waiting around, just clean transforms from Jekyll to Astro format.
     </figcaption>
 </figure>

-**Video Summary (0:30)**: URL conversion process:
-1. Started with Jekyll's /posts/YYYY-MM-DD-title format
-2. Wrote a function to pull out the dates
-3. Built new /YYYY/MM/DD/title.html paths

-The whole thing took maybe 30 seconds - exactly the kind of quick wins I'd hoped for with AI tools.
----

 The URL rewrite came together nicely: